lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

 **Components**

 - CA

+      Certificate Authority.
+Issues, manages, validates, and revokes certificates.
+Basically a DMV but for networks.

 - Intermediate CA
 - CRL

+      Certificate Revocation List.
+Revokes a certificate if it is one the list.

 - OCSP

+      Online Certificate Status Protocol.
+Method to validate certificate status.
+Allows client to query the CA with the serial number of the certificate.
+CA responds back with "good," "revoked," or "unknown."

 - CSR

+      Certificate Signing Request.
+Formatted via the PKCS (Public-Key Cryptography Standards) #10 specification.
+Only includes the public key, not the private key.
+Also includes the purpose of the certificate, info about the website, about the requester, and public key.
+      Sent to CA. Create RSA private key to generate public which which is included in the CSR and sent to the CA.

 - Certificate

+      Digital document that includes the public key and the owner of the certificate.

 - Public key

 - Private key

 - Object identifiers (OID)

+      String of numbers that are used to identify every object in a certificate.

 **Concepts**

 - Online vs. offline CA
 - Stapling

+      OSCP stapling appends a digitally signed timestamped OSCP response to a certifcate.
+This reduces CA queries.

 - Pinning
 - Trust model

+      Web of Trust is a type of trust model.
+Uses self-signed certificates and third party vouches for a certificate.
+A reliable third party makes a web of trust a secure alternative to a certificate chain.
+Unreliable third party results in untrustworthy certificates.

 - Key escrow

+      The process of putting a copy of a private key in a safe environment.
+Can designate employees or third parties to protect a copy of the private key.

 - Certificate chaining

+      Combines all the certificates from to root CA to the certificate issued from the end user.

 **Types of certificates**

 - Wildcard

+      Starts with * and can be used for multiple domains, but each domain must have the same root name.
+Basically can only be used for subdomains.
+Ex: accounts.google.com and support.google.com.
+Reduces administrative burden of managing multiple certificates.

 - SAN

+      Subject Advanced Name.
+Used for multiple domains that have different names but are owned by the same organization.
+Commonly used for systems with the same base domain name but different top-level doamins.
+Ex: a single SAN certificate can be used for google.com, google.net, or www.google.com.

 - Code signing

+      Certificates used to developers to authenticate executables, indicating that the code has not been modified.

 - Self-signed

+      Certificate that was not issued by a trusted CA. Created by private CAs usually for use within an internal network.
+Administrators place these self-signed certificates into the trusted root CA store for enterprise computers.
+Cheaper than using a public CA.

 - Machine/computer

+      Certificates that are sent to devices.
+Identifies computers inside a domain.

 - Email

+      Email certificates are used to encrypt emails and to digitally sign emails.

 - User

+      Certificates assigned to users.
+Used for encryption, authentication, smart cards, etc. Ex: Microsoft user certificate that allows users to use EFS (encrypting file system) to encrypt data.

 - Root

+      Root Certificate.
+First certificate created by the CA. Any certificates created under the root certificate are automatically trusted.

 - Domain validation

+      Domain-validated certificate indicates that the certificate requestor has some control over a DNS domain.
+The CA takes extra steps to contact the requestor to provide additional evidence that certificate and organization are trustworthy.

 - Extended validation

+      Extended validation certificates use additional steps beyond domain validation.
+The address bar includes the name of the company before the URL.
+Ex: PayPal, Inc [US] | www.paypal.com.

 **Certificate formats**

+      Most certificates use X.509.
+Certificates used to distribute CRLs use X.509 v2.
+Certificates are usually stored as bin or BASE64 files.

 - DER

+      Distinguished Encoding Rules.
+Binary format.
+Includes headers and footers to identify contents.
+Contents vary.

 - PEM

+      Privacy Enhanced Mail.
+Misleading name, can be used for almost everyithing.
+Uses CER or DER format.
+Can contain Server certificates, certificate chains, keys, CRL

 - PFX

+      Same usage as PKCS#12.
+Used on Windows to import and export certificates.

 - CER

+      Canonical Encoding Rules.
+ASCII format.
+No headers or footers.
+Contents Vary.

 - P12

+      Uses PKCS#12.
+CER based.
+Used to hold certificates with the private key.

 - P7B

+      Uses PKCS#7.
+DER based.
+Used to share public keys with proof of identity of the certificate holder.
+Can also share certificate chain and CRL, but never private keys.